-- 21. Buildings should have their principal pedestrian entrances along local streets rather than along collectors or arterials. - 22.
-Design the exteriors of parking structures to visually integrate with their surroundings.
-Design parking structures façades so that the sloping floors of the interior ramp are hidden from view. - 23.
-Dominant exterior building materials (exposed to view on public rights-of-way) should be brick, natural stone, architectural metal, architectural concrete, glass, and cementitious siding for some residential buildings.
-Secondary or accent exterior building materials should be anodized aluminum, stainless steel, copper, bronze, brass or painted steel.
+- 23. Dominant exterior building materials (exposed to view on public rightsof-way) should be brick, natural stone, architectural metal, architectural concrete, glass, and cementitious siding for some residential buildings.
+Secondary or accent exterior building materials - should be anodized aluminum, stainless steel, copper, bronze, brass or painted steel.
 Mortar and caulking colors should be compatible with the predominant material.

-Provide durable materials at the ground floor to ensure and maintain a high quality built environment.
+Provide durable materials at the ground floor to ensure and maintain a high quality built environment. - 24.
+The maximum amount of glazing should be provided at the first and

-- 24. The maximum amount of glazing should be provided at the first and second levels to provide a sense of continuous human presence and of ongoing habitation and activity. - 25.
+- second levels to provide a sense of continuous human presence and of ongoing habitation and activity. - 25.
 Integrate rooflines and articulate prominent roof tops.
-The tops of flatroofed buildings should be visually articulated, with projections providing visual interest and shadow lines.

-26. Rooftop equipment should be screened or concealed from public view.
+The tops of flatroofed buildings should be visually articulated, with projections providing visual interest and shadow lines. - 26.
+Rooftop equipment should be screened or concealed from public view.
 Rooftop amenities such as garden terraces, restaurants, or recreational courts and pools that also conceal mechanical and other equipment are encouraged.
 Rooftop equipment should be neatly organized, taking into account views onto the roof from the other adjacent structures.
 The roof should be considered as the "fifth facade."